Metrizable uniform spaces: Metrizability of adjunction spaces

-\begin{definition}[Bi-uniformly continuous and uniformly open maps] We call a map $f\:X\to Y$ between uniform spaces {\it bi-uniformly continuous} if the images of uniform covers of $X$ form a basis of the uniformity of $Y$.
-(Bi-uniformly continuous maps are found under this name in \cite{Pla} and under various other names in \cite{Hi2}, \cite{Vi}, \cite{Ja}, \cite{BDLM1}.)
-The following are easily seen to be equivalent for a map $f\:X\to Y$ between uniform spaces: \begin{itemize} \item $f$ is bi-uniformly continuous; \item a cover of $Y$ is uniform if and only if it is the image of a uniform cover of $X$; \item $f$ is uniformly continuous and sends every uniform cover to a uniform cover. \end{itemize}
+A map $f\:X\to Y$ between uniform spaces is called {\it bi-uniformly continuous} if the images of uniform covers of $X$ form a basis of the uniformity of $Y$. \footnote{Bi-uniformly continuous maps are found under this name in \cite{Pla} and under various other names in \cite{Hi2}, \cite{Vi}, \cite{Ja}, \cite{BDLM1}.} The following are easily seen to be equivalent for a map $f\:X\to Y$ between uniform spaces: \begin{itemize} \item $f$ is bi-uniformly continuous; \item a cover of $Y$ is uniform if and only if it is the image of a uniform cover of $X$; \item $f$ is uniformly continuous and sends every uniform cover to a uniform cover. \end{itemize}